clrp-code/egs_brachy/egs_brachy/_docs/egs_brachy.md

 \subsubsection specscoring Spectrum Scoring Options

-egs\_brachy can currently score three different type of spectra:
+egs\_brachy can currently score four different type of spectra:

 1. Absolute counts of particles escaping the external surface of the source.
 For brachytherapy seeds distributed with egs\_brachy, this corresponds to the encapsulation of the source.
 (See [tests/spec_absolute/spec_absolute.egsinp](https://github.com/clrp-code/egs_brachy/blob/master/egs_brachy/tests/spec_absolute/spec_absolute.egsinp))
 2. Energy weighted spectra of particles on the surface of the source (See [tests/spec_eflu/spec_eflu.egsinp](https://github.com/clrp-code/egs_brachy/blob/master/egs_brachy/tests/spec_eflu/spec_eflu.egsinp))
 3. Photon energy fluence in a single geometry region (See [tests/spec_vox/spec_vox.egsinp](https://github.com/clrp-code/egs_brachy/blob/master/egs_brachy/tests/spec_vox/spec_vox.egsinp))
+4. Photon fluence in a single geometry region.

 To score a spectrum, add one or more 'spectrum scoring' input blocks to the 'scoring options' block (you may add an arbitrary number of 'spectrum scoring' blocks.)

-**Note that for the 'energy fluence in region' spectrum type, it is essential that the scoring region has no other overlapping geometries.**
+**Note that for the 'fluence in region' and 'energy fluence in region' spectrum types, it is essential that the scoring region has no other overlapping geometries.**

 Spectrum scoring input options are explained below.